 Permits may be purchased at the Cashier's Office on the San Marcos campus and at the Palomar College Escondido Center.
-They may also be purchased online with a credit card via eServices at www.palomar.edu until midnight the day before the semester begins.
+They may also be purchased online with a credit card via eServices at www.palomar. edu up to two weeks prior to the beginning of the semester.
 Once payment has been received and the mailing address confirmed, the permit will be mailed to the student.
-BOGW reduced-fee parking permits\ may be purchased at the Cashier's Office on the main campus.
-Semester permits are only valid during dates printed on the permits.
+Semester permits are only valid from the date of purchase through the expiration date printed on the permits.
+Refunds for parking permits are granted during the first two weeks of each semester, and thereafter in cases of unusual circumstances which can be confirmed through appropriate documentation.

-\Only one discounted permit is allowed per semester.
-In order to be eligible for the lower fee, BOGW students must show proof of BOGW status by providing a print out of their Financial Aid status form at the time the permit is purchased.
+BOGW-eligible students may purchase a parking permit at a reduced rate.
+Only one discounted permit is allowed per semester.
 If a regular permit is purchased and the student becomes BOGW eligible at a later date, there will be no refund issued.